skip-mev/connect/providers/README.md

 Now that the provider is registered with the application, you must configure your provider within your oracle configuration file that is consumed by the application.
 The oracle configuration file has two parts:

 1. The basic oracle configuration paths itself that is consumed by the application - `app.toml`.
-2. the oracle configuration file that is consumed by the oracle service - `oracle.toml`.
+2. the oracle configuration file that is consumed by the oracle service - `oracle.toml` \ `metrics.toml`.

 #### `app.toml`